dynamis-gg/dynamis-gg.github.io/content/draft/new-ex.md

 Involuntary tank swaps will also occur if the main tank dies.

 The off-tank should take aggro by using Provoke and by ensuring they have their tank stance on.
-The correct time to Provoke is almost always during the cast bar of the tankbuster, before the first hit.
+The correct time to Provoke is usually during the cast bar of the tankbuster, before the first hit.
 The main tank must ensure that they do not steal aggro back accidentally as well.
 Therefore, the main tank must either drop their tank stance or use Shirk to pass additional aggro to the off-tank.
 Using a tank's ranged attack for the extra aggro is a last resort.